pomm-project/Foundation/documentation/foundation.rst

     $session = $pomm->getDefaultSession(); // return a `first_db` session

 This still applies when several session builders are declared.
-It is still possible to explicitely declare a session builder as the default one by setting the ``pomm::default`` configuration setting to true.
+It is still possible to explicitly declare a session builder as being the default one by setting the ``pomm::default`` configuration setting to true.

 Context dependent configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~